GameWithPixels/.github/profile/README.md

 The technical documentation for the `Pixel` die class is published on this [page](https://gamewithpixels.github.io/PixelsUnityPlugin/class_systemic_1_1_unity_1_1_pixels_1_1_pixel.html).

-The plugin currently supports the Windows, iOS and Android platforms.
+The plugin currently supports Windows, iOS and Android platforms.
 It should also work on macOS but we haven't run tests yet.
 Linux support will be added at a later time.

 ### Native platforms

 We haven't released any specific package for native development.
-The native code from the Unity Plugin can be used as an example of how to use Bluetooth on the Windows, iOS, macOS and Android platforms.
+The native code from the Unity Plugin can be used as an example of how to use Bluetooth on Windows, iOS, macOS and Android platforms.

 The native code for those platforms is fully [documented](https://gamewithpixels.github.io/PixelsUnityPlugin/modules.html).